openframeworks/ofBook/chapters/game_design/chapter.md

 }
 ```

-When we set up our level controller, we’ll give it a starting time.
+When we set up our level controller, we'll give it a starting time.
 It’ll use this time as a baseline for the first enemy spawn.
 The should_spawn code should look familiar from the enemy bullet section.

-We’ll wait to set up our level controller until the game actually starts--namely, when the game state changes from `"start"` to `"game"`.
+We'll wait to set up our level controller until the game actually starts--namely, when the game state changes from `"start"` to `"game"`.

 ```cpp
 void testApp::keyReleased(int key){